magepow/theme-graces/app/code/Magiccart/Magicmenu/README.md

 ## Highlight Features

-### 1: Insert easily magicmenu by Widget
+### 1: Magento menu layout options: mega, dropdown or both

 Magiccart menu extension allows you to customize the menu to your liking:
-Put widgets in the menu, any widgets you have installed on the website Drag and drop widgets allowed

-### 2: Ability to choose two type of menu: Mega menu or Dropdown Menu
 **Mega Menu**
 This is the type of menu commonly used in magento websites.
 The advantage of this type of menu is to save the maximum space for the website and clearly display the website's themes.
 ![widget-img](https://github.com/magiccart/magento2-magicmenu/blob/master/media/megamenu.jpg)

 **Dropdown Menu**

 This is a menu type that is highly appreciated by customers.
 With a horizontal and vertical navigation business structure, the drop-down menu can contain more categories, suitable for websites containing many product catalogs.
 ![widget-img](https://github.com/magiccart/magento2-magicmenu/blob/master/media/dropdownmenu.jpg)

-### 3: Allow to add Extra Menu
+### 2: Allow to add Extra Menu
 You can log in Admin > Magiccart > Magic Menu > Extra Menu.
 It will look like this:
 ![widget-img](https://github.com/magiccart/magento2-magicmenu/blob/master/media/managemenu.jpg)
 Then, you can click Add New Menu or Edit.
 After that, click Save to finish.

+### 3: Support Responsive

+Magento 2 Mega Menu is designed to work perfectly on all devices: mobile devices, computers, tablets.
+Device responsiveness will help increase the customer experience on the website, and increase the store's ability to rank on search engines.

 ### 4: Professional and user-friendly interface customization
 Besides the flexible navigation of the Magicmenu, the professional and user-friendly interface is also an important factor to keep customers wiping more on your website.
 This extension allows you add Thumbnail, Image to category in mega menu, or add thumbnail to category(only for level 1 of vertical menu), at the same time can add custom block to mage menu.